katharostech/unofficialgreenember.ktech.studio/src/pages/projects/helmer-on-the-nes.md

 Modern game consoles, though, require internet access to keep working, they are always changing, and every year it seems less likely that you'll be able to just buy a game and have it keep working years later.
-We keep saying that one day we're going to have to make our own game console somehow.

----
+We keep saying that one day we're going to have to make our own game console somehow...

 Anyway, making an NES game may not be the most practical or useful thing, but it's been educational, nostalgic, and fun so far.